opalmedapps/opal-app/docs/deployment/ci-cd.md

 These commits represent completed work that is ready for deployment to our development environment.
 Any commits to the default branch are handled as follows:

-- First pipeline runs on the pushed commit
+- The first pipeline runs on the pushed commit
   - Stage 1: `check`
       - `check dependencies`: The npm dependencies are installed, as a smoke test.
         The build will not proceed if dependencies cannot be installed, and a clear failing test alerts developers